Sandra Oudkirk

-Sandra Springer Oudkirk (孫曉雅 (Sun Hsiao-ya)) is a United States diplomat currently serving as Director of the American Institute in Taiwan (AIT), the de facto embassy of the United States in Taiwan.
+Sandra Springer Oudkirk (孫曉雅 (Sun Hsiao-ya)) is a United States diplomat who previously served as Director of the American Institute in Taiwan (AIT), the de facto embassy of the United States in Taiwan.
 She is the first woman to hold the role.
 Oudkirk's prior appointments include U.S. Senior Official for APEC and Deputy Assistant Secretary of State for Australia, New Zealand, and the Pacific Islands in the Bureau of East Asian and Pacific Affairs.

 Early life and education

 Oudkirk was born and raised in Tampa, Florida.
 She is a graduate of Georgetown University's Walsh School of Foreign Service.

 Career

 Oudkirk started working for the US State Department in 1991.
 She has served consular assignments in Taipei and Dublin as well as assignments in Turkey, Jamaica, and China.
 Oudkirk's prior appointments include U.S. Senior Official for APEC and Deputy Assistant Secretary for Australia, New Zealand, and the Pacific Islands.
 In October 2019, she attended the Pacific Islands Dialogue and the Yushan Forum where she emphasized the need for diplomatic ties between Taiwan and its Pacific allies.